a2i2/mining-data-science-repositories/README.md

    ml-distribution.ipynb
    ```

-   Tables and figures for the paper will be exported to `output/notebooks_out`
+* Tables and figures for the paper will be exported to `output/notebooks_out`

 * Remove the docker image

     `surround run remove`

+# Known Bugs

+* The GitHub API pages results, thus the number of contributors is limited to 30, so this should be interpreted as 30+.
+This does not affect the figure in the paper (as the axis is limited to 30)
+* The old project name was `mining_nlp_repositories`, as we initially trailed the analysis on a corpus of NLP projects.
+The new project name `Mining Data Science Repositories` reflects the broader scope of the project to include all types of DS repositories (but the source code still contains references to the old project name).